By Riccardo Crescenzi (LSE), Roberto Ganau (University of Padova) and Michael Storper (LSE)

 We urgently need more knowledge of the on-the-ground mechanisms operating in different regions and industries, with particular focus on the market structure characterising the actors involved in the internationalisation process as well as their interaction with the genesis of public policies.
 The positive returns of outward FDI are counter-intuitive, especially in the public and policy arena, which is all the more reason for further research to understand the circumstances under which they occur and possible countervailing effects.

 - This blog post is based on Does foreign investment hurt job creation at home?
-The geography of outward FDI and employment in the USA, Journal of Economic Geography (2021) and first appeared at LSE Business Review.
+The geography of outward FDI and employment in the USA, Journal of Economic Geography (2021).